-Male to female transgender hair loss – what are the concerns?
+Male to female transgender hair loss: what are the concerns?

 ‘Hair loss (or alopecia) in transgendered women is normally associated with the normal pattern of balding seen in men — the variety of receding hair line and balding patterns prior to the use of female hormones.
 Baldness in men is not a disease, but rather the body’s reaction to the male hormones (androgens) in genetically predisposed individuals.

-However, a smaller but still significant percentage of transgendered women (prior to hormone treatment) suffer from female pattern thinning and balding.
+However, a smaller but still significant percentage of transgendered women (prior to hormone treatment) suffer from female pattern balding.
 This condition isn’t often mentioned.
-The condition is also more prevalent in genetic women than one may realize since many women use concealing hairstyles, wigs and hair enhancements as a means of concealing the problem.
+The condition is also more prevalent in genetic women than one may realise since many women use concealing hairstyles, wigs and hair enhancements as a means of concealing the problem.
 About 15% of genetic women experience some degree of noticeable hair loss.’

 Hormones and hair loss – what do you need to know?

 Hormones are closely linked with pattern baldness.
 That’s why it’s essential to find a hair loss treatment that doesn’t interfere with your hormone therapy.